kuroshan/1Z0-819/README.md

 videos: (57:40)9,10,11(18:40)
 simulador: NO HAY
 videos: (24:27)11,12,13,14
-simulador: 04 Arrays and Collections (FALTA)
+simulador: 04 Arrays and Collections (TEST NO SUPERADO)
+videos: 15,16(02:40...)